DevelAngel/swayr/README.md

 * `execute-swaymsg-command` displays most swaymsg which don't require additional input and executes the selected one.
 That's handy especially for less often used commands not bound to a key.
+* `execute-swayr-command` displays all commands above and executes the selected one.
+(This is useful for accessing swayr commands which are not bound to a key.)

 Swayr is licensed under the